DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/ExcelJsHeaderAndFooter/description.md

     - [exportRowFieldHeaders](/Documentation/ApiReference/Common/Object_Structures/ExcelExportPivotGridProps/#exportColumnFieldHeaders)

 4. Execute a promise after the [exportPivotGrid(options)](/Documentation/ApiReference/Common/Utils/excelExporter/#exportPivotGridoptions) method.
-In this promise, specify position and appearance of the header/footer.
+In this promise, specify the position, appearance, and content of the header/footer.
 The functions used to generate header and footer sections utilize the following PivotGrid customization features:

     - <a href="https://github.com/exceljs/exceljs#merged-cells" target="_blank">Merged cells</a>